KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation_pointer/README.md

 ### Motivation

 The base glTF 2.0 specification supports animating only node transformation or morph target weights.
-With this extension, an animation can target any mutable property in a glTF asset such as material factors or camera field of view.
+With this extension, an animation can target any mutable property in a glTF asset, such as material factors or camera field of view.

 The **glTF 2.0 Asset Object Model** defines JSON pointers and data types of the mutable glTF properties.